-For an input facial image, if we have observed samples under all poses, it is ordinary to point out the image’s pose.
-However, attempting to describe the pose of facial image exactly is really difficult.
-Part of the reason is that pose features are reflected in pixel level and lack of semantic information.
-Due to the powerful representation of DNN, pose features can be extracted after fully training.
-Figure [figure3] shows the pose features mapped from high dimension by t-Distributed Stochastic Neighbor Embedding(t-SNE), it is distinct that features with the same pose tend to from cluster, whereas those with different pose are far apart, up to 99% accuracy also proves the feasibility for pose feature extraction.
+It is simple to determine an input facial image pose if samples of every pose are available.
+However, precise descriptions of facial images are difficult to create.
+Pose features are reflected at the pixel level and lack semantic information.
+Due to the powerful representation of DNNs, pose features can be extracted after full training.
+Figure [figure3] shows the pose features mapped from a high dimension by t-distributed stochastic neighbor embedding (t-SNE).
+Features with the same pose tend to form clusters, and those with different poses are far apart.

-To eliminate bias due to appearance and illumination as far as possible, the cluster centers which are marked as pentagrams with different colors, are calculated to represent the final pose features.
+To maximally eliminate bias due to appearance and illumination, the cluster centers (marked as pentagrams with different colors) are calculated to represent the final pose features.

 Facial Expression Texts

-When explaining something which category it belongs to, the typical characteristics are always described in some words.
-Similarly, expressions can be described through words or texts.
-These expression texts depict how the different regions act, such as brows, eyes, nose, mouth and so on, which are considerable to determine a certain expression.
+Facial expressions can be described through text.
+These expression texts depict the actions of various facial regions, such as brows, eyes, nose, and mouth.

-However, acquiring expression texts is not ordinary though it is quite common for us to recognize different facial expressions.
-The knowledge has been learnt through our visual nervous system, maybe.
-Even though, the predicted expression label is more convincing if we can provide some word explanation.
-Inspired by Action Unit(AU), which is a discrete emotion descriptor but more refined than expression labels, we summarize expression texts by observing facial expressions and merging corresponding AU descriptions.
-For example, surprise means AU1, AU2, AU5, AU26 are activated, happiness means AU6 and AU12 are activated, and fear means AU1, AU2, AU4, AU5, AU7, AU20 and AU26 are activated.
-We sort out common expression texts appearing in almost all facial expression data sets in Table [table1].
+However, although we are able to recognize facial expressions (typically through our visual nervous system), images are rarely accompanied by expression texts, although that might make the predicted expression label more convincing.
+Inspired by action units (AUs), which are more refined discrete emotion descriptors, we summarize expression texts by observing facial expressions and merging corresponding AU descriptions.
+For example, surprise means AU1, AU2, AU5, and AU26 are activated; happiness means AU6 and AU12 are activated; and fear means AU1, AU2, AU4, AU5, AU7, AU20, and AU26 are activated.
+Table [table1] shows common expression texts appearing in almost all facial expression data sets.

 Text Feature Extractor

-Input Embeddings Before the Intra-EXP attention extracts expression embeddings preliminarily, expression texts S=(S1,S2,⋯,Sm) where m denotes the number of expression texts, need to be converted into equal-length numerical sequences.
-As usual, first, ‘CLS’ and ‘SEP’ are added to the beginning and end of all texts respectively.
-Then the texts are tokenized to numerical sequences according to word’ code in the vocabulary.
-Later the sequences are padded with zero to the same length, which are recorded as S'=(S1',S2',⋯,Sm').
+Input Embeddings.
+Prior to the preliminary extraction of expression embeddings via the Intra-EXP attention mechanism, expression texts S=(S1,S2,⋯,Sm) where m denotes the number of expression texts, need to be converted into equal-length numerical sequences.
+First, ‘CLS’ and ‘SEP’ are added to the beginning and end of all texts respectively.
+Then the texts are tokenized to numerical sequences according to words coded in the vocabulary.
+Later the sequences are padded with zero to the same length, recorded as S'=(S1',S2',⋯,Sm').
 Since the relative positions among individual tokens in a sequence are crucial for semantic information, position code Pi for Si' is added.
-Formally, after embedding, the text Si can be converted to wi which is formulated as follow:
+After embedding, the text Si can be converted to wi as follows:

 wi=Pi+Si'

-Intra-EXP attention After converting from original text, text embeddings hardly ever contain any correlations among individual tokens.
-Transformer (Vaswani et al. 2017) is a powerful model which can learn these correlations.
-Therefore, we encode each text embedding wi by introducing the multi-layer transformer encoder which we call Intra-EXP attention.
+Intra-EXP Attention After conversion from the original text, text embeddings rarely contain correlations among individual tokens.
+Transformer models (Vaswani et al. 2017) can learn any existing correlations.
+Therefore, each text embedding wi is encoded using Intra-EXP attention, a multi-layer transformer encoder.
 Each layer of the Intra-EXP attention is the same as the vanilla transformer encoder layer.
-Let w0 be the input layer, the encoder feature wl+1 at the (l+1)-th layer can be obtained from the l-th layer, which is formulated as follow:
+Let w0 be the input layer; the encoder feature wl+1 at the (l+1)-th layer can be obtained from the l-th layer, which is formulated as follows:

 hl+1=LN(wl+MSA(wl))